-Target 5 monitors business loans which are over 720 days past due ("dpd") but not denounced as a percentage over loans 720 dpd but not denounced plus denounced loans.
-All institutions are aiming at enhancing efforts to denounce such loans and proceed with legal actions, with the percentage of over 720 dpd not denounced loans decreasing significantly from Q2 2016 until 2019 (from 6%-26% to 1%-7% for SMEs and from 12%-34% to 2%-24% for Large corporates).
+Target 5 monitors business loans which are over 720 dpd but not denounced as a percentage of loans over 720 dpd but not denounced plus denounced loans.
+All institutions are aiming at enhancing efforts to denounce such loans and proceed with legal actions, with the percentage of over 720 dpd not denounced loans decreasing significantly from Q2 2016 until the end of 2019 (from 6%-26% to 1%-7% for SMEs and from 12%-34% to 2%-24% for Large Corporates).